After Qiskit® is installed and running, there are some optional steps you can take to change the default Qiskit behavior.

 ~/.qiskit/settings.conf but the path can be overridden with the QISKIT_SETTINGS environment variable.

-circuit_drawer: Changes the default backend for the circuit drawer.
+circuit_drawer: Changes the default system for the circuit drawer.
 It can be set to

 latex_source.
-When the output kwarg is not explicitly set, this drawer backend is used.
+When the output kwarg is not explicitly set, this drawer system is used.

-circuit_mpl_style: The default style sheet used for the mpl output backend for the circuit drawer.
+circuit_mpl_style: The default style sheet used for the mpl output system for the circuit drawer.
 Valid values are

 circuit_mpl_style_path: The paths to have the circuit drawer use to look for JSON style sheets when using the mpl output mode.

-state_drawer: This is used to change the default backend for the state visualization draw methods.
+state_drawer: This is used to change the default system for the state visualization draw methods.
 Valid values are

 bloch.
 When the output kwarg is not explicitly set on the qiskit.quantum_info.DensityMatrix.draw method, the specified output method is used.